Coppersmith/vennclouds/README.md

-Dynamic Wordclouds
+Dynamic Wordclouds and Vennclouds
 Developed at the Human Language Technology Center of Excellence, Johns Hopkins University
 Author: Glen Coppersmith (coppersmith@jhu.edu)
-Author: Erin Kelly (elky88@gmail.com)
+Author: Erin Kelly (elkelly8@gmail.com)
 Author: Aleksander Yelskiy (ayelskiy@gmail.com)

+If you use this, please cite the following paper:
+Glen Coppersmith and Erin Kelly (2014).
+Dynamic Wordclouds and Vennclouds for Exploratory Data Analysis.
+Association for Computational Linguistics Workshop on Interactive Language Learning and Visualization.

 [[This README is currently out of data, for usage instructions run: